viktoriakonya/CEU-DE1/Term1/Readme.md

 <img  src="https://github.com/viktoriakonya/DE1/blob/main/Term1/Pictures/sales2.JPG">
 When we aggregate the data to monthly level, we can see that 2014-12 had the highest margin in 2014 with 91.857 USD.

-#### 2. View showing the primary products added to the cart and cross-sold products by year
+#### 2. Data mart showing the primary products added to the cart and cross-sold products by year
 * Which product was more often put into the cart first in 2014 and in 2015?
 * Which are the products that were sold together most often?